 REPRESENTATIVE RESULTS:

 Introducing a biotin tag to the 3´-end of RNA to produce easily-identifiable mass-tR ladders.
 The workflow of the 2D-HELS MS Seq approach is demonstrated in Figure 1a.
 The hydrophobic biotin label introduced to the 3´-end of the RNA (see Section 2) increases the masses and tRs of the 3´-labeled ladder components when compared to those of their unlabeled counterparts.
-Thus, the 3´-ladder curve is shifted to greater y-axis values (due to increase in the tRs) and shifted to greater x-axis values (due to increase in masses) in the 2D mass-tR plot.
+Thus, the 3´-ladder curve is shifted to greater y-axis values (due to the increase in the tRs) and shifted to greater x-axis values (due to the increase in masses) in the 2D mass-tR plot.
 Figure 1b shows the sample preparation protocol including introducing a biotin tag to the 3´-end of RNA for 2D-HELS MS Seq.
 Figure 1c demonstrates separation of the 3´-ladder from the 5´-ladder and other undesired fragments on a 2D mass-tR plot based on systematic changes in tRs of the 3´-biotin-labeled mass-tR ladder fragments of RNA #1.
 The 3´-ladder curve alone gives a complete sequence of RNA #1, and the 5´-ladder curve that does not show a tR shift provides the reverse sequence, but it requires end-pairing for reading the terminal base8.
-With this strategy of 2D-HELS, end-pairing is not be required as reported before and the entire RNA sequence can be read out completely from only one labeled ladder curve8.
+With this strategy of 2D-HELS, end-pairing is not required as reported before and the entire RNA sequence can be read out completely from only one labeled ladder curve8.
 As such, it is possible to sequence mixed samples containing multiple RNAs, e.g., two RNA strands of different lengths (RNA #1 and RNA #2, 19 nt and 20 nt, respectively) with a 5´-biotin label at each RNA (Figure 1d).

-Converting ψ to its CMC-ψ adduct for 2D-HELS MS Seq. ψ is a difficult nucleotide modification for MS-based sequencing because it has an identical mass as uridine (U).
+Converting ψ to its CMC-ψ adduct for 2D-HELS MS Seq. ψ is a difficult nucleotide modification for MS-based sequencing because it has the same mass as uridine (U).
 To differentiate these two bases from each other, we treat the RNA with CMC, which converts a ψ to a CMC-ψ adduct (see Section 5).
 The adduct has a different mass than U and can be differentiated in the 2D-HELS MS Seq.
 Figure 2a shows the HPLC profile of the crude product of the reaction converting ψ to its CMC-adduct in RNA #6.
 By integrating their UV peaks, we calculated the percent conversion and 42% ψ is converted to its CMC-ψ adduct after the process illustrated in Section 5.
 After acid degradation and LC-MS measurement, we manually acquired the sequence based on both non-CMC-converted ladders and CMC-converted ladders identified from the algorithm-processed data8,9.
 A red curve branches up off of the grey curve starting from ψ at position 8 in RNA #6 (Figure 2b) due to partial conversion of ψ to the CMC-ψ adduct.
 Because of the mass and hydrophobicity of the CMC, this conversion results in a 252.2076 Dalton increase in mass and a significant increase in tR for each CMC-ψ adduct-containing ladder component when compared to its unconverted counterpart.
 Thus, a dramatic shift starting at position 8 in RNA #6 can be observed in the 2D mass-tR plot, indicating that position 8 is indeed a ψ in RNA #6.